StewEucen/eslint-bug-with-jest/README.md

   }
   ```

-* See below image.
-Both `Promise` instances used in actual code are not created from same `Promise` declaration.
+* See the image below.
+These `Promise` instances used in actual code are not created from the same `Promise` declaration.
 * `Retrier#retry()` uses `Promise` declared in `lib.es2015.symbol.wellknown.d.ts`
 * `fs.readFile()` uses `Promise` declared in `lib.es5.d.ts`